APPARAOsiddapureddy/provenhire/server/DEBUG_EMAIL_VERIFICATION.md

 1. **Add Gmail fallback** (easiest): Add `GMAIL_USER` and `GMAIL_APP_PASSWORD` to Render.
 When Resend rejects (recipient restriction), Gmail will send to any address.
 2. **Verify a domain on Resend**: Go to [resend.com/domains](https://resend.com/domains), add and verify your domain, then set `EMAIL_FROM=ProvenHire <noreply@yourdomain.com>` in Render.
 Resend will then allow any recipient.

-### Why Resend over Gmail for production?

-- **Resend** (with verified domain) works reliably.
-Free tier without domain: only to your own email.
-- **Gmail** works for any recipient but can be blocked/delayed from Render's IPs.
-Use as fallback when Resend restricts.

 ### Check Render Logs

 After clicking "Send Verification Code", check **Render → Logs**.
 If you see: